SoTrx/dapr-on-appservice/src/using-satcars/python/README.md

-# Node app
+# Python app

-Simple app receiving a JSON payload and saving it in a state store.
+Infinite loop sending a new state each second

 ## API